Meet Us

 As a Licensed Marriage and Family Therapist, she specializes in couples work, adults wrestling with undesired singleness, and women struggling with eating disorders.

-Kelly and her husband, Adam, have been married since 2016 and have two young children.
+Kelly and her husband, Adam, have been married since 2016 and have three young children.

 Kelly's Favorite Speaking Topics: